 Molly Hatch, Deconstructed Lace: After Royal Copenhagen, USA, 2014

-Claiming the functional surface of the dinner plate as a painting surface, Deconstructed Lace is Molly Hatch’s newest plate painting made sourcing the historic and beloved patterns of the Royal Copenhagen Porcelain Manufacturer.
+Claiming the functional surface of the dinner plate as a painting surface, Deconstructed Lace sources the historic and beloved patterns of the Royal Copenhagen Porcelain Manufacturer.

-By re-contextualizing this historic porcelain surface pattern to the large-scale 8ft by 8ft ceramic surface on a group of 93 hand-thrown and decorated porcelain plates, Deconstructed Lace becomes an exploration of the relationship between the historic and the contemporary in its explosion—or deconstruction—of a traditional pattern.
-Through shift up in scale and the cropping of the original pattern, the mark making of the ceramic painted surface is painterly and gestural.
-The composition of each individual plate is both an abstraction and highlight of the original pattern—making for a new experience of the familiar
+By re-contextualizing a historic porcelain surface pattern to a large-scale ceramic surface on a group of 93 hand-thrown and decorated porcelain plates, Deconstructed Lace becomes an exploration of the relationship between the historic and the contemporary in its explosion— or deconstruction— of a traditional pattern.
+Through an increase in scale and cropping of the original pattern, the mark-making of the ceramic painted surface is painterly and gestural.
+The composition of each plate is both an abstraction and a highlight of the original pattern— creating a new experience of the familiar

-Hatch’s work has been widely collected and commissioned and exhibited at art fairs nationally and internationally.
-In 2013 Hatch had a solo museum exhibition at the Philadelphia Art Alliance and was included in New Blue and White, a contemporary decorative arts exhibition at the Museum of Fine Arts in Boston.
-This spring, Physic Garden, a monumental 456-plate painting, was installed at the High Museum of Art in Atlanta and Chronicle Books will be publishing a book of her work in the spring of 2015.
+Hatch’s work has been widely collected, commissioned, and exhibited at art fairs nationally and internationally.
+In 2013, Hatch had a solo museum exhibition at the Philadelphia Art Alliance and was included in New Blue and White, a contemporary decorative arts exhibition at the Museum of Fine Arts in Boston.
+This spring, Physic Garden, a monumental 456-plate work, was installed at the High Museum of Art in Atlanta.
+In 2015, Chronicle Books published a book of her work.

 360 View is not available for this item.